The Best Vegan Substitute for Evaporated Milk

 If what you are after is a vegan version of sweetened condensed milk, you’ll want to check out our article on the best vegan substitute for sweetened condensed milk.

 The best evaporated milk recipe to use is the one that doesn’t require a special trip to the grocery store.
-Since most of us usually have some plant-based milk on hand, this is our go-to recipe.
-It works with any type of plant-based milk.
-Enjoy!
+Since most of us usually have some plant-based milk on hand, our go-to recipe is the one featured below.

 Vegan Evaporated milk dripping off a spoon into a jar